PhD Project (2015-18): Expletives in Icelandic: a diachronic study

 Funded by the Arts & Humanities Research Council

 My doctoral research examines the historical development of the expletive það in Icelandic from the earliest texts to the present day.
-I combine empirical corpus linguistic data and quantitative techniques with theoretical analysis.
-Key questions which the project seeks to address are as follows:
+I combine empirical corpus linguistic data and quantitative techniques with theoretical analysis, conducted within Lexical Functional Grammar.

 - When exactly did the first instances of expletive það occur historically and at what rates did it develop across various construction types?

-- What was the motivating factor(s) for the language to develop overt expletives at all?
+- What was the motivating factor(s) for the language to develop expletives at all?